 Any discomfort and swelling at the procedure site will settle down fully after approximately two weeks.
 Your surgeon only uses absorbable sutures during the procedure, so there is no need to have them removed at your post-operative one-week appointment with one of our wound care nurses.
 The vast majority of patients can resume work after 7 to 10 days, but in pelvic floor repair cases, you may require a full two weeks off work.
 For the first six weeks after vaginoplasty, you should avoid any strenuous exercise and sexual activity until you have been reviewed by your surgeon at your six-week review appointment.

-Dr Dimitriadi is our specialist cosmetic gynaecologist and regularly performs vaginoplasty surgery with excellent outcomes and has never used vaginal mesh during vaginal tightening surgery as the post-operative outcomes with vaginal mesh have a greater risk of complications occurring.
+Centre for Surgery is home specialist cosmetic gynaecologists and they regularly perform vaginoplasty surgery with excellent outcomes and have never used vaginal mesh during vaginal tightening surgery as the post-operative outcomes with vaginal mesh have a greater risk of complications occurring.

 Is vaginoplasty recovery painful?

 Vaginal tightening surgery, also known as vaginoplasty, is a well-tolerated procedure and is most commonly carried out under general anaesthetic or IV sedation.
 Our anaesthetists are experts in total intravenous anaesthesia, which is considered safer and more effective than traditional general anaesthetic techniques used in hospitals.
 The recovery following total intravenous anaesthesia is much quicker, which allows people to recover in the comfort of their own homes on the same day after vaginoplasty surgery.